Chadtech/return/readme.md

 # Return

-This package is for handling the subtle architectural problems associated with update nested update functions.
-There are no simple principles at work here, this package is a product of my cumulated experience from writing a lot Elm and paying attention to what other people do when they write Elm.
+This package is for handling the subtle architectural problems associated with nested update functions in big Elm applications.
+There are no simple principles at work here; this package is just a product of my cumulated experience from writing a lot Elm and paying attention to what other people do when they write Elm.
+Immediately below is a code example, and further below is an explanation of how I got here.

 ## Example